Laura-ShummonMaass/Nintendo_E3_Sentiment_Analysis/README.md

 # Nintendo_E3_Sentiment_Analysis

 ### Business Understanding
 Video game companies have annual announcements that are typically live streamed.
-In these announcements they will announce new games, new councils, and any (typically positive) major news relevant to their company.
-I would like to develop a model that can pick up on the positive / negative sentiments of twitter users during the live stream of the conference on June 11th 2019 in order to understand which announcements users liked / disliked.
-I’d like to develop a dashboard that analyzes the data to see which demographics liked / disliked certain announcements.
+In these announcements they will reveal new games, new councils, and any major news events relevant to their company.
+I wanted to develop a model that could pick up on the positive / negative sentiments of twitter users during the livestream of the conference on June 11th 2019.
+This work would allow me to understand which announcements users liked / disliked the most.

 ### Data Understanding
-The data that I will use is twitter data from the twitter api.
-It will export in a json format and I will make sure the data includes the following: date/time, message, age, gender, location.
-I will collect data from 5 minutes prior to 5 minutes post the event.
+I used two sources of data.
+I initially built the model using 2018 data (found here on kaggle: _____).
+The second source was from requesting developer access from Twitter to pull from the last 30 days using their API.
+The issue with this was that I could only pull about 20,000 tweets (when in reality there were probably around 100,000 tweets during the conference with the relevant Nintendo hashtags).
+I had to be strategic, so I choose 4 specific time intervals for 4 specific games and pulled tweets only during those time slots.

 ### Data Preparation
-The data should be small enough to store on my machine.
-I will create a pandas dataframe and filter down the columns to only the ones relevant to my analysis (date/time, message, age, gender, location).
-I will create a column labeled “sentiment” and for a sample of the data I will manually import the sentiment that I believe the user had in their tweet.
-This column will be populated with either: “positive”, “neutral”, or “negative”.
+Since I used an NLP model, the data cleaning focused mainly on the text column (the tweet message itself).
+I did the following steps to clean the data:
+* The data originally came in a json file with dictionaries in dictionaries in dictionaries.
+I used json_normalize to get the file into a pandas dataframe and flatten out the embedded dictionaries.
+* Next I selected only the columns that were relevant to my work: 'user.id', 'text', 'lang', 'created_at', 'timestamp_ms'
+* I filtered only for tweets that were in english ('en')
+* Created a new column ('time') that showed only the H:M:S in a cleaned format.
+* Removed any duplicate rows
+* Removed any words starting with either: #, @, http
+* Removed punctuation
+* Forced all words to be lowercase
+* Used lemmatization to get the roots of each word (minimized total unique word count.. ran became run, running became run, etc.)

 ### Modeling
-I will utilize the code that Taeho and Lee created for their mod 3 project.
-It is in a flask webpage.
-I will use k means clustering for each major event during the conference.
-I would like to see what groups of users there are and how they feel towards each announcement. (might need to start out by clustering as a whole in order to find the groups)... or maybe just find groups at each point.
-Can cluster based on certain positive/negative sentiments toward presenter or the announcement.
+The NLP model I chose was Vader as it is tuned for social media language.
+For example, words such as 'lol' and 'wtf' are not commonly used outside of social media contexts.
+Vader includes these commonly used social media words in it's lexicon.
+The lexicon is essentially a dictionary of words that Vader has assigned a sentiment score to.
+When using Vader on a tweet, it looks at all of the words in the tweet, for example lets use the sentance: "The game is good, the graphics are nice."
+GOOD and NICE appear in Vaders lexicon and have score of 1.9 and 1.8 respectively.
+Vader adds all of the sentiments in the tweet together and then standardizes the score to be between -1 and 1.
+This is the compound score for the tweet.
+Anything above 0 is postive, anything below is negative.
+There are some instances where the score will be 0 if Vader did not have any of the words in the tweet in it's lexicon.

+Trend Lines

+Radar Plots

 ### Evaluation
 I will compare the model to the manually classified tweets to see how well it performed.
 I will use k-fold cross validation.